How to Prepare for a Home Foundation Inspection

 Confirm the time with your contractor

-Be present for the inspection
+Be present for the foundation inspection

 Whenever there’s an issue with your home, you want to be there to find out what’s wrong with it and how it can be repaired.
-Home foundation repairs can be expensive, so you’ll want to know exactly what you’re paying for, and why you’re paying.
+Home foundation repairs can be expensive, so you’ll want to know exactly what you’re paying for and why you’re paying.
 You won’t want to leave that responsibility in the hands of anyone who isn’t the homeowner, so it’s pertinent that you’re the one there to represent your property when a repairman arrives.
-A typical home foundation inspection takes 1-2 hours, so be sure that you’ve cleared your schedule long enough to be there for the entirety of the inspection.

 Schedule a Home Foundation Inspection Today